 But, despite informal chats with management, the employee still refused, mocking other staff and causing discontent.
 She was dismissed primarily because the company was concerned that others would also refuse to work, making it impossible to fulfil customer orders.

-Follow these tips to ensure you don't fall victim to claims of unfair dismissal
+Tips to ensure you don't fall victim to claims of unfair dismissal

 - Have effective policies and procedures in place - to deal with performance, disciplinary and grievance issues, including dismissal; make sure they are communicated fully to employees.